 For the good of us all, Wisconsin’s forest and forest-products economy must keep pace with these changes to thrive into the future.

-Ideas and insights gathered during these sessions will help guide future economic development support to create a more diversified, robust and enduring forest products industry.
+Ideas and insights gathered during listening sessions held in early May will guide future economic development support to create a more diversified, robust and enduring forest products industry.

 Input sessions and this initiative are organized by: